tylerFowler/docker-superset/README.md

 In order to keep the base image as lean as possible only the Postgres driver is included and any other database drivers or libraries that are needed should be installed in a downstream image.
 To use a different backend you just need to install the appropriate drivers and modify the `$SUP_META_DB_URI` to be the database connection string for the backend, which is only used in the entrypoint script at runtime.

-## Modifying the Caravel Configuration
+## Modifying the Superset Configuration

-The Caravel config file is generated dynamically in the entrypoint script using the `SUP_*` environment variables, for example to increase the row limit to 10000 and the number of webserver threads to 16:
+The Superset config file is generated dynamically in the entrypoint script using the `SUP_*` environment variables, for example to increase the row limit to 10000 and the number of webserver threads to 16:

 ```bash
 docker run -d --name superset \